interpss/DeepMachineLearning/README.md

 ## Sample Case

+In Loadflow study, network bus voltage is solved for a set of bus power (P,Q) as the input.
+Here the [IEEE 14-Bus System](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/IEEE14Bus.jpg) is used to demonstrate how to apply TensorFlow to power system analysis to predict network bus voltage based on the bus power input.

 ![net diagram](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/IEEE14Bus_small.jpg)

-The [IEEE 14-Bus System](https://github.com/interpss/DeepMachineLearning/blob/master/ipss.dml/doc/image/IEEE14Bus.jpg) is used to demonstrate how to apply TensorFlow to power system analysis.
-As shown in the above figure, in the sample case power flow is flowing from the Gen Area to the Load Area.
-We wand to train a nn model to predict network bus voltage when the power flow from the Gen Area to the Load Area is adjusted, for example, 20% increase.
+As shown in the above figure, in the sample case, power flow is flowing from the Gen Area to the Load Area.
+We wand to train a nn model to predict network bus voltage when the power flow from the Gen Area to the Load Area is adjusted, for example, by a scaling factor of 20% increase.

  * NN Model